MaenoRyuko/AndroidAdvancePush/readme.md

 layout: true
 class: center, middle, inverse
 ---
-# プッシュ通知実践２：リッチプッシュ
+# Practice Push Notification 2：Rich Push

 ---
 layout: false

-## プッシュ通知を送信：リッチプッシュ
+## Deliver Push Notification：Rich Push
-### リッチプッシュについて
+### About Rich Push

-* プッシュ通知登録時にURLを指定することで、開封時にWebビューを表示できる機能です
+* This function allows to display a Web view when open a push notification by specifying a URL at the time of push notification registration.
-* プッシュ通知開封でアプリが起動するときに表示されます
+* Web view appears when App is activated by opening push notification.
- * アプリ起動中には表示されませんので動作確認にはアプリを閉じておく必要があります（仕様）
+ * It can not be displayed while the application is activating, so App needs to be closed to check the operation (spec).

 ---
-## プッシュ通知を送信：リッチプッシュ
+## Deliver Push Notification：Rich Push
-### リッチプッシュについて
+### About Rich Push

-* 今回はShopのセール画像を「公開ファイル」機能を利用して配信します
+* This time we are going to deliver the sale image of Shop using the "Public File" function.

 .center[
 ![sale_image](readme-image/sale_image.png)